Can CyberGhost live up to the awesomeness that their name implies?

-I’ll be analyzing the speed, compatibility, pricing, unique features and problems that you can expect when using CyberGhost, and I will also provide you with a few alternative services to check out if you feel that CyberGhost doesn’t quite make the cut.
+I’ll be analyzing the speed, compatibility, pricing, unique features and problems that you can expect when using their VPN service, and I will also provide you with a few alternative services to check out if you feel that CyberGhost doesn’t quite make the cut.

 Their network spans 30 countries and contains more than 1,000 servers across the United States, European Union, UK, and Asia (although their presence in Asia is admittedly sparse with only a handful of servers in Japan, Hong Kong, and Singapore).

 Their VPN service is compatible with most devices and you can easily connect your

 If you know what you are doing, CyberGhost also allows their users to set up a custom connection with their Linux devices or routers.